Political positions of Javier Milei: International political figures

 Javier Milei and Elon Musk hold a chainsaw during a meeting in National Harbor, Maryland (2025).
 Milei has said, "My alignment with Trump and Bolsonaro is almost natural."

-Milei considers former Brazilian president Jair Bolsonaro and former United States president Donald Trump as allies in his anti-communism agenda and criticism of socialism, and he has been compared to Bolsonaro for sharing an anti-leftist and anti-social justice platform.
+Milei considers former Brazilian president Jair Bolsonaro and United States president Donald Trump as allies in his anti-communism agenda and criticism of socialism, and he has been compared to Bolsonaro for sharing an anti-leftist and anti-social justice platform.
 When asked about Trump and Bolsonaro, he said: "I have a clear agenda, which goes against everything that is socialism or communism.
 Everyone who is against socialism or communism is on the side I am on.
 This is my guiding principle, then we can have all the differences you want.
 In that group we have liberals, libertarians, people from the centre, conservatives, from the centre-right, but the limit is that no one crosses the limit of social democracy and all expressions further to the left.
 My alignment with Trump and Bolsonaro is almost natural."